B. Dolan: Knowmore.org

 As an activist, B. Dolan is known primarily as a co-founder of Knowmore.org, a wiki devoted to connecting consumers with social responsibility information about corporations.
 He is also an author of several articles within the website.
 He is especially known for an article on American Apparel's CEO Dov Charney.
 In 2008, due to a lack of workers and funds, Dolan decided to take the site down.
-Recently in 2016, he has started a funding page to redesign the site and get it up and running again.
+In 2016 he started a funding page to redesign the site and get it up and running again.

-Film Work
+Film work

-B. Dolan recently co-wrote, appeared briefly in, and composed the score for an independent film called "Almost Mercy", directed by Tom Denucci.
-He is also listed as writing a second film for Verdi Productions, which is currently under development.
+B. Dolan co-wrote, appeared briefly in, and composed music for the 2015 independent horror film Almost Mercy, directed and co-written by Tom DeNucci.
+He subsequently co-wrote and composed the score for the 2019 crime-thriller Vault, also directed and co-written by DeNucci.